 Essex Adult Social Care Market - Sourcing | |

-Overall, prior to COVID 19 there was a gradual decrease in the number of placements made by ECC into residential care homes across Essex which has maintained into 2023.
-This is in alignment with our strategic direction to keep adults at home with their families in their community for as long as possible.
+Overall, prior to COVID 19 there was a gradual decrease in the number of placements made by ECC into residential care homes across Essex.
+Post COVID 19 the number of ECC placements increased and have now stabilised.
+This is in alignment with our strategic direction to keep adults at home with their families in the community for as long as possible.

 The length of stay in domiciliary care is increasing, and there is pressure to secure additional nursing provision across Essex.
-Our expectation is that when adults require a residential placement it is likely the adult’s needs will be more complex and for a shorter period of time.
+Our expectation is that when adults require a residential placement it is likely the adult’s needs will be more complex and for a shorter period of time later in life.
 There is an ambition that whenever someone is placed in a care home, it is in a home that has a good or outstanding CQC rating.

-Prior to COVID our average occupancy levels were approximately 92%.
-This decreased down to 80% in some residential homes during COVID and has now started to increase in 2023 and is currently at 82% Without financial support there is an assumption that some areas of the market will struggle to remain open.
-Interim measures in place include:
+Prior to COVID-19 the average occupancy levels in residential homes were approximately 92%.
+This decreased down to below 80% in some residential homes during COVID-19.
+These occupancy levels started increasing in 2023 and are currently at 86%.

 There are several risks that will need to be managed over the next 18 months, these include:

-- It is to be expected that there could be an increase in homes exiting the market due to an increase in costs.
+- There could be an increase in homes exiting the market due to an increase in costs.

 - The NHS may increase demand for residential placements from hospital driving up longer term costs for Adult Social Care.

-- ECC does not currently pay Cost of Care Rates (30% for Residential Care)
+- ECC does not currently pay Cost of Care Rates (25% for Residential Care).

 Our current area of focus is: